 - Use doorknob covers and safety locks such as hinge locks on doors

-- Keep shoes, coats, purses, and similar items out of sight to reduce triggering the urge to go somewhere
+- Keep shoes, coats, purses, car keys, and similar items out of sight to reduce triggering the urge to go somewhere

 - Try covering doors with a curtain, blanket, or the same paint as the walls

 - A dark rug or tape on the floor in front of the door can be a visual barrier

 - Alert trusted members of your community of the possibility of wandering so they know to act if they see the behavior